lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 freshness of Evidence statements among that attestation data.
 Current attestation technology commonly achieves this using nonces.

-This document outlines the process through which nonces are supplied to the end entity by an RA/CA for inclusion in Evidence, leveraging the Certificate Management Protocol (CMP), Enrollment over Secure Transport (EST), and Certificate Management over CMS (CMC).
+This document outlines the process through which a nonce is supplied to the end entity by an RA/CA for inclusion in Evidence, leveraging the Certificate Management Protocol (CMP), Enrollment over Secure Transport (EST), and Certificate Management over CMS (CMC).

 --- middle